navipartner/docs/content/en/docs/ecommerce/heyloyalty/reference/module_setup_overview/index.md

 ---
 title: "Module Setup Overview"
-description: "Gives you an overview of the setups in BC required for HeyLoyalty integration."
+description: "Gives you an overview of the setups in Business Central required for HeyLoyalty integration."
 lead: ""
 date: 2023-10-31T15:02:14+04:00
 lastmod: 2023-10-31T15:02:14+04:00